-Kuroneko – 藪の中の黒猫 Yabu no Naka no Kuroneko – is a 1968 Japanese horror film directed by Kaneto Shindo.
+Kuroneko is a 1968 Japanese horror film directed by Kaneto Shindo.
 The English title translates as “Black Cat”.
 (The Japanese title translates as “Black cat in a [bamboo] grove”.)

-A mother, Yone (Nobuko Otowa) and daughter-in-law Shige (Kiwako Taichi) – who are raped and murdered by a bad of samurai soldiers who then burn their home to the ground.
+A mother, Yone (Nobuko Otowa) and daughter-in-law Shige (Kiwako Taichi) – are carnally assaulted and murdered by a band of samurai soldiers who then burn their home to the ground.
 In their dying moments, the women make a pact with the spirit world and are brought back to life as vengeful cat demons.

 The younger of the two appears at the entrance to a bamboo grove to seduce passing samurai into accompanying her home.
 After plying them with sake, she then savagely murders them, tearing out their throats with her teeth as they make love.

 Eventually, after several bodies are found, a local warlord decides enough is enough and despatches his best warrior to kill the spirits.
 However, the samurai in question turns out to be Gintoki (Kichiemon Nakamura) the son and husband of the murdered women and so begins a conflict on both sides.

 The wife cannot bring herself to kill her husband, just as he cannot kill his wife and mother – but a broken pact with the underworld sees the younger woman banished to Hell after spending seven nights with him.
 Alone, the older woman carries on with the killing, forcing a confrontation between the two…